 - We made sure we keep an eye on our grocery budget.
 We focused on buying fresh vegetables and some meat for protein, instead of eating unhealthy crappy food.

 So after years of saving were able to gather some money for plane tickets.
-A year before our planned trip we are ready to buy our plane tickets to the Philippines, which is the big part of our expense.
+A year before our planned trip we are ready to buy our plane tickets to the Philippines, which is a big part of our expense.
 Then, for our other airlines and hotel fees, I bought it with the country of origin local airlines.
 Who has a flight to the country we wanted to visit?
 To make sure it is within our budget I coordinate all the itinerary and possible dates to catch a promo sale.

 The itinerary below is an example for Balikbayans who want to go home in the Philippines.
 To visit family and or foreigners who are attending the country.
 In this way, you can leave some of your belongings in the Philippines.
 Moreover, travel light to other neighboring countries to avoid domestic and international fees.
 Luggage rates have gone up quite a bit nowadays so by doing this it helps you save money.